trifonnt/trifon-maven-archetype-quickstart-java-app/src/main/resources/archetype-resources/README.md

 ### Installation

 Describe how to install your program.
 Be precise and give examples.
-Don't assume your users know how to clone from my github repo.
+Don't assume your users know how to clone from my github repository.
 Keep in mind that some of your users may be completely unskilled in system administration or software development.

 ### Configuration